 Everyone is different and we find that some of our patients are completely fine with braces.
 Others, however, experience discomfort in the first days of wearing braces or immediately after a new wire has been placed.
-To these patients we recommend taking standard painkillers such as ibuprofen or paracetamol.
+To these patients we recommend taking standard painkillers such as ibuprofen or paracetamol reminding them that you should never take more than the stated dose.
 We’ve produced an overview of everyday painkillers to help you understand the best one for you while in braces.

 Paracetamol is recommended for most types of ache such as a headache or toothache and to treat a temperature.
 Paracetaomol is suitable for all ages but in small doses only in the very young.
 It is probably the most widely recommended painkiller.